Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Introduction

-Currently, a variety of thermoplastic polymer powders are commercially available for SLS, including polyamide 12 (PA12), polyamide 6 (PA6), polyamide 11 (PA11), thermoplastic urethane (TPU), polypropylene (PP), and polyethylene (PE) \cite{Schmid2015}.
-Research has been carried out to manufacture periodically patterned and topologically optimized lattice structures with pure PA12 \cite{Maskery2018,Yuan2019} and TPU \cite{Yuan2017} polymer systems to improve the energy absorption of the structures.
+Currently, several thermoplastic polymer powders for SLS are commercially accessible, including polyamide 12 (PA12), polyamide 6 (PA6), polyamide 11 (PA11), thermoplastic urethane (TPU), polypropylene (PP), and polyethylene (PE) \cite{Schmid2015}.
+Research has been conducted to manufacture periodically patterned and topologically optimized lattice structures with pure PA12 \cite{Maskery2018,Yuan2019} and TPU \cite{Yuan2017} polymer systems to improve the energy absorption of the structures.
+Furthermore, SLS has been employed to manufacture TPU and PA11 composites with carbon nanotubes \cite{Yuan2016,li2017selective,Bai2014,Zhuang2020,Zhuang}, and graphene \cite{Ronca2019}.
+In recent times, multiple studies have been conducted on composite foams with SLS to reduce weight, enhance mechanical properties \cite{Hon2003,Mazzoli2007,zhu2016novel}, improve thermal stability \cite{Lao}, manufacture biocompatible composites for medical devices \cite{Tan2005}, and improve electrical conductivity \cite{Athreya2010,Chen2010,gaikwad2013electrical,Qi2017}, compared to pure polymer.
+These studies on the use of polymer blends in SLS show that micro- and nano-sized particles can be used to alter the properties of polymer parts that have been sintered.
 In recent years, SLS has also been in focus to produce syntactic foams by incorporating GMBs \cite{Ozbay2022, OzbayKsasoz2022} and ceramic particles \cite{Deckers2013,Tang2011,Kenzari2012} in continuous PA 12 matrix, a relatively rigid plastic compared to flexible TPU.
-Furthermore, SLS has been employed to manufacture TPU and PA11 composites with carbon nanotubes \cite{Yuan2016,li2017selective,Bai2014,Zhuang2020,Zhuang}, and graphene \cite{Ronca2019}.
-In addition, Mousa \cite{mousa2014effects} researched avenues to improve the bonding of the GMBs by surface modifications of the microbubbles, and their influence on the tensile strength, modulus, and impact strength of the GMB filled PA12 syntactic foams.
+In addition, Mousa \cite{mousa2014effects} researched avenues to improve the bonding of the GMBs by surface modifications of the microbubbles, and their influence on the tensile strength, modulus, and impact strength of the GMB-filled PA12 syntactic foams.
 They concluded that the tensile properties improved with increasing the GMB content (treated/untreated), but the impact strength and ductility of the foams reduced.
 Cano et al. \cite{cano2018effect} investigated the effect of GMBs incorporated into the PA12 matrix on the fracture toughness of the sintered parts at various temperatures.
-They show that inadequate bonding between the matrix and the particles decreased the resistance to fracture.
-Experimentally and theoretically, Chung and Das \cite{chung2006processing} explored the mechanical response and fabrication of PA11 syntactic foam systems filled with GMBs.
-They concluded that the tensile and compressive moduli increased as the GMB content increased, however the strain to failure and yield values decreased.
-In recent times, multiple studies have been conducted on composite foams with SLS to reduce weight, enhance mechanical properties \cite{Hon2003,Mazzoli2007,zhu2016novel}, improve thermal stability \cite{Lao}, manufacture biocompatible composites for medical devices \cite{Tan2005}, and improve electrical conductivity \cite{Athreya2010,Chen2010,gaikwad2013electrical,Qi2017}, compared to pure polymer.
-Micro- and nano-scale particles can be used to control the properties of sintered polymer parts, as demonstrated by these studies on the usage of polymer blends in SLS.
+They showed that inadequate bonding between the matrix and the particles decreased the resistance to fracture.
+Although PA12 syntactic foams have been the subject of a significant amount of research, a relatively small number of studies have been conducted on TPU syntactic foams utilizing SLS.